Aid Groups Say They've Never Faced A Challenge Like The Novel Coronavirus

 Fontaine of UNICEF says countries that are usually generous about sharing supplies are now "hoarding stocks" as they grapple with their own coronavirus crises.
 Nevertheless, the agency has managed to secure tens of millions of items like surgical masks, surgical gowns and coveralls for health-care workers and thousands of ventilators and oxygen concentrators to treat severe cases of COVID-19.
 But it's hardly enough to meet global demand, says Fontaine.
 This supply will only last until June.

 The availability of PPE can be a major deciding factor on whether aid groups can help in an emergency — and not just COVID-19.
-"We're seeing that our supplies to protect our staff are becoming the critical barrier to continue the regular programs that we run in humanitarian settings," says Avril Lenoir, executive director of Doctors Without Borders (MSF).
+"We're seeing that our supplies to protect our staff are becoming the critical barrier to continue the regular programs that we run in humanitarian settings," says Avril Benoit, executive director of Doctors Without Borders (MSF).
 The group will now need additional PPE for routine tasks, including measles vaccinations, treating the war wounded and delivering babies.
 "If we can't get the right people in place with the protective gear necessary to keep them from getting sick, we are going to have a lot of difficulty maintaining those medical activities."

 Lack of proper gear has also scared off some aid workers from showing up to work, says Sudhanshu S. Singh, CEO of Humanitarian Aid International, a local aid group in New Delhi.
 Without protective gear, he says he's on a "skeleton crew" of staff, and that's slowed down his group's ability to deliver food aid and hygiene kits to the refugee populations he serves.